ahmddraed/Udagram-project/README.md

 ## OutPuts

-After provisioning the infrastucture, Terraform will display these outputs:
+After provisioning the infrastucture, Terraform will display these OutPuts:

 1. database Endpoint
 1. Frontend URL